 Does HoW accept student placements?

-It is possible to take on a student if at the time of your application we have the work and supervision capacity to take on a student.
-We can only take Social Work students who can access external supervision as at this stage we cannot provide qualified social workers on-site at HoW.
+2. We can only take Social Work students who can access external supervision as at this stage we cannot provide qualified social workers on-site at HoW.

 We are only a small organisation so we can only take 1 or 2 placements at any one time.